bvreede/bindingsites/README.md

 We were wondering what you guys thought of this approach, in terms of feasibility and the time it would take to run.
 I think that providing a list of possible sequences (with up to 2 opportunities for mistmatch) to search in the genome might actually be more simple than finding similarity to a PWM, and in our case a more reasonable way to go since we don't know how similar the binding site in O.taurus is to the binding site in Drosophila.

 This project is sadly now used as a trial for SonarCloud.
-Wah-wah.
+But it's being used, that is good, right?